cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/running_jobs.rst

  Running jobs using Slurm
 ##########################

+In order to run jobs on the Esrum cluster, you must connect to the head node and queue them using the Slurm_ job management system.
+Slurm_ takes care of automatically queuing and distribute jobs on the compute and GPU nodes when the required resources are available.

-The Esrum cluster makes use of the Slurm_ job management system in order to queue and distribute jobs on the compute and GPU nodes.
-This section describes how to how to run basic jobs, how to start an interactive shell on a compute node, and how to reserve the needed resources for your tasks.
+This section describes how to run basic jobs, how to start an interactive shell on a compute node, and how to reserve the resources needed for your tasks.

 If you need to run a number of similar jobs in parallel, for example genotyping a set of samples or mapping FASTQ files to a reference